microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 1 - Create a new table**

-Run the following statement (or use the script**order_rating_ddl.sql**) to create a table in the AdventureWorks database you have used in Activity 1 and 2:
+Run the following T-SQL statement (or use the script **order_rating_ddl.sql**) to create a table in the AdventureWorks database you have used in Activity 1 and 2:

 ```sql
 DROP TABLE IF EXISTS SalesLT.OrderRating;